 During the panic that followed, Adjutant Gen. Peleg Wadsworth ordered Revere to deliver his ordnance brig to help evacuate a schooner drifting toward the British fleet.
 Revere initially refused, then followed Wadsworth’s orders.

 Recrimination followed the disaster.
 Dudley Saltonstall was court martialed and dismissed from the Continental Navy.
-He became a privateer.
+He turned to privateering.

-Paul Revere was investigated by a Massachusetts committee of inquiry.
+A Massachusetts committee of inquiry investigated Paul Revere.
 Wadsworth charged him with disobeying his orders, and lengthy depositions showed Revere’s arrogance had earned him enemies.

-Though the committee didn’t rule one way or the other on his actions, Revere’s reputation was sullied.
+Though the committee didn’t rule one way or the other on his actions, the charges sullied Revere’s reputation.
 He tried to clear his name and demanded a full court martial.
 More than two years later, he was exonerated by a military panel.